-Albion College is committed to a policy of equal opportunity and nondiscrimination on the basis of sexual orientation and of race, color, national origin, religion, sex, age, or disability, as protected by law, in all educational programs and activities, admission of students, and conditions of employment.
+Albion College is committed to a policy of equal opportunity and nondiscrimination on the basis of sexual orientation, race, color, ethnicity, national origin, religion, sex, gender identity, gender expression, age, disability, marital status, or veteran status as protected by law, in all educational programs and activities, admission of students, and conditions of employment.

 Albion College is historically related with the United Methodist Church, the modern form of the denomination that founded the College in 1835.
 Albion College focuses on Christian unity and understanding diversity within Christianity.
 There are many different Christian groups on campus.
 In addition, people from other religious backgrounds are equally included in spiritual life at Albion College.
 There is no preferential treatment; the College has a core commitment to supporting a spiritually diverse campus and promoting academic freedom.